HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/DX Performance of Small Config for Rendering and Basic Tuning to Improve Response Time.md

 ## Environment

 ### AWS/Native Kube
-- In AWS/Native Kube, the test started with the minimal EC2 instance with single Node.
+- In AWS/Native Kube, the test started with the minimal EC2 instance with a single Node.
 - The tests used a remote DB2 instance.

 [Small Configuration]  - [c5.2xlarge]